Henry K. Moeller: Coadjutor Archbishop and Archbishop of Cincinnati

-Moeller was named coadjutor archbishop by Pope Pius X of the Archdiocese of Cincinnati and Titular Archbishop of Areopolis on April 27, 1903.
+Moeller was named coadjutor archbishop of Cincinnati and titular brchbishop of Areopolis by Pope Pius X on April 27, 1903.
 As coadjutor, he assumed the administrative duties of the archdiocese.
-Upon the death of Archbishop Elder, Moeller succeeded him to become the fourth archbishop of Cincinnati on October 31, 1904.
+Upon the death of Elder, Moeller automatically succeeded him to become the fourth archbishop of Cincinnati on October 31, 1904.
 He was formally installed as archbishop and received the pallium on February 15, 1905.

+Moeller oversaw the 5th National Eucharistic Congress in Cincinnati as well as the movement of Mt.
+St. Mary's to its Norwood campus (now Our Lady of the Holy Spirit Center).
 In 1921, Moeller condemned several forms of dancing (including the Shimmy and Camel Walk) as well as bare female shoulders at social functions.

 Death and legacy

 Henry Moeller died in Cincinnati on January 5, 1925, at age 75.
-He is buried in the mausoleum at St. Joseph Cemetery in Price Hill.Archbishop Moeller High School, a parochial school near Cincinnati, Ohio, was named for him.
+He is buried in the mausoleum at St. Joseph Cemetery in Price Hill.
+Archbishop Moeller High School, a parochial school in Cincinnati, was named for him.